rmoralespp/pymport/README.md

 > [!NOTE]
 >
 > * Exit code `0` means no unused imports were found; exit code `1` indicates that unused imports were detected.
-> * When no unused imports are found, success message is printed.
+> * When no unused imports are found, success message is printed, unless `--quiet` is used.

 ## Development